Maryam-alabdulhadi/Industrial_Task1/README.md

 # Industrial_Task1
 Please check the Attached file

-Note: This is a collabraited work with Weiam Abed
+Note: This is a collaborated work with Weiam Abed